 We Can Help You File a Workers’ Compensation Claim in Rutherfordton

 We understand the difficulties and challenges claimants experience when seeking fair compensation, in addition to the physical, emotional, and financial strain they face when recovering from an injury or illness.
-It is our goal to remove your worries by taking every concern to heart and addressing every issue that comes along regarding your claim.
+It is our goal to remove your worries by taking every concern to heart and addressing each issue that comes along regarding your claim.

 Farmer & Morris Law, PLLC can use all available resources to aid in your pursuit of workers’ compensation benefits.
 We assist you throughout the claims process by: